henrikwirth/gatsby-starter-wordpress-twenty-twenty/README.md

 ## Cool features

-- Pulls as much of the remote WPGQL schema as possible and creates Gatsby nodes from that data.
+- Automatically pulls as much of the remote WPGQL schema as possible and creates Gatsby nodes from that data.
 Data is never fetched twice.
-If we may already have data, for example on a connection field between an Author and a Post, we only pull the id of the Post and link them in Gatsby.
+If we will already have data, for example on a connection field between an Author and a Post, we only pull the id of the Post and link the field to the Post node in Gatsby.
 - After the first build or run of develop only changed data is pulled.
-- Only pulls referenced media items and files.
+- Only referenced media items and files are downloaded.
 If you have a site where an admin has uploaded 10k images but there are only 1k pages, we don't want to have to pull all those images, just the ones that are used.
 That's the default behaviour of the source plugin.
 - Potentially works with all (or most) WPGQL plugins.
 So ACF, polylang, etc will work.
+See "known issues" below if a plugin doesn't work.
-- Have a site with 50k posts and you want to do some quick development on it?
-You can limit the amount of nodes that will be pulled by type in the plugin options so you can get working quickly by setting it to only pull 10 posts and start working immediately.
+- Do you have a site with 50k posts and you want to do some quick development on it?
+You can limit the amount of nodes that will be pulled by setting an option to limit the amount of posts that will be pulled (by typename) in the plugin options.
+For example, you can get working quickly by setting the plugin to only pull 10 posts.
 - If the remote schema changes between builds, the entire cache will be invalidated and the plugin will start a fresh pull/build.
 - Lot's of other things :p will write more/actual documentation as features solidify